 Essentially, ICHRA requires individuals to purchase a qualified medical plan that is MEC compliant.

 The following plans can be integrated with ICHRA.
+These are all considered Qualified Health Plans.

 - Major medical plans purchased on the exchange (Bronze, Silver, and Gold)